iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

   </svg>
 </figure>

-One also considers a _magnetic field_ interacting with this system.
+One also considers external influences biasing each particle towards one of the states.
-It acts on each particle with a factor $h_i \in \R$ that biases it towards one of the states.
+Keeping up with the physics theme, it is called a _magnetic field_ and amounts to factors $h_i \in \R$.
 With this field, the total energy becomes
 $$H(s) \coloneqq \sum_{(i, j)} J_{ij} s_i s_j + \sum_{i} h_i s_i.$$